Quaoar

-Quaoar has one known moon, Weywot, which was discovered by Brown in February 2007.
-Both objects were named after mythological figures from the Native American Tongva people in Southern California.
-Quaoar is the Tongva creator deity and Weywot is his son.
-In February 2023, astronomers announced the discovery of a ring around Quaoar at over twice the Roche limit, which defies theoretical expectations. but that ring system is impossible.
+Quaoar has two thin rings orbiting outside its Roche limit, which defied initial theoretical expectations that rings outside the Roche limit should be unstable.
+Quaoar has one moon named Weywot and another unnamed moon that has not yet been confirmed.
+It is believed that Quaoar's elongated shape, gravitational influence of its moons, and extremely cold temperature help keep its rings stable.

 History

 Discovery

 Quaoar was discovered on 4 June 2002 by American astronomers Chad Trujillo and Michael Brown at the Palomar Observatory in the Palomar Mountain Range in San Diego County, California.
 The discovery formed part of the Caltech Wide Area Sky Survey, which was designed to search for the brightest Kuiper belt objects using the Palomar Observatory's 1.22-meter Samuel Oschin telescope.
 Quaoar was first identified in images by Trujillo on 5 June 2002, when he noticed a dim, 18.6-magnitude object slowly moving among the stars of the constellation Ophiuchus.
-Quaoar appeared relatively bright for a distant object, suggesting that it could have a size comparable to the diameter of the dwarf planet Pluto.
+Quaoar appeared relatively bright for a distant object, suggesting that it could have a size comparable to the diameter of Pluto.

 To ascertain Quaoar's orbit, Brown and Trujillo initiated a search for archival precovery images.
 They obtained several precovery images taken by the Near-Earth Asteroid Tracking survey from various observatories in 1996 and 2000–2002.
 In particular, they had also found two archival photographic plates taken by astronomer Charles T. Kowal in May 1983, who at the time was searching for the hypothesized Planet X at the Palomar Observatory.
 From these precovery images, Brown and Trujillo were able to calculate Quaoar's orbit and distance.
 Additional precovery images of Quaoar have been later identified, with the earliest known found by Edward Rhoads on a photographic plate imaged on 25 May 1954 from the Palomar Observatory Sky Survey.

 Before announcing the discovery of Quaoar, Brown had planned to conduct follow-up observations using the Hubble Space Telescope to measure Quaoar's size.
 He had also planned to announce the discovery as soon as possible and found it necessary to keep the discovery information confidential during the follow-up observations.
 Rather than submitting his Hubble proposal under peer review, Brown submitted his proposal directly to one of Hubble's operators, who promptly allocated time to Brown.
 While setting up the observing algorithm for Hubble, Brown had also planned to use one of the Keck telescopes in Mauna Kea, Hawaii, as a part of a study on cryovolcanism on the moons of Uranus.
 This provided him additional time for follow-up observations and took advantage of the whole observing session in July to analyze Quaoar's spectrum and characterize its surface composition.